4.2 Interpreting pie charts

 Activity 6: Interpreting pie charts

-The pie chart below shows how long a carer spent doing various activities over a month.
+- The pie chart below shows how long a gardener spent doing various activities over a month.

-a.What fraction of the time was spent preparing meals/drinks?
+- a.What fraction of the time was spent planting?
 Give your answer in its simplest form.

-b.5 hours were spent dressing clients.
-How long was spent on administering medication?
+- b.5 hours were spent digging.
+How long was spent on cutting the grass?

-As administering medication has an angle of 40˚, you do 40 ÷ 20 = 2 hours administering medication.
+Since cutting the grass has an angle of 40˚, you do 40 ÷ 20 = 2 hours cutting the grass.

 Next you need to know the angle for those who said there were enough activities.
 For this, you do: